Stylistic Devices – Definition, Types & Tips

 In fiction, stylistic devices are used to develop characters, create vivid setting, and advance the plot.
 Devices such as imagery, metaphor, and simile can transport readers to imaginary worlds and evoke strong emotional responses from readers.

-Dialogue and characterization benefit from techniques like repetition and irony, which add depth and complexity to the store.
+Dialogue and characterization benefit from techniques like repetition and irony, which add depth and complexity to the shop.
 Flashbacks, foreshadowing, and other structural literary devices enhance narrative flow and engage readers’ interest.

 Example